Jack Finney: Writing career

 His story "The Widow's Walk" won a contest sponsored by Ellery Queen's Mystery Magazine in 1946.
 His first novel, 5 Against the House, was published in 1954.
 It was made into a movie the following year.

 Finney's story "Such Interesting Neighbors" (Collier's, 6 January 1951) was the basis for the second episode of Science Fiction Theatre, entitled "Time Is Just a Place".
 It was first broadcast on 16 April 1955.
 It co-starred Don DeFore and Warren Stevens; it was then published in 1957, in the collection The Third Level by Rhinehart and Company; later, the story appeared as an episode of the Steven Spielberg-created anthology series Amazing Stories, starring Adam Ant and Marcia Strassman.
 Spielberg's version was first broadcast on 20 March 1987.

-Finney's novel The Body Snatchers (1955) was the basis for the 1956 movie Invasion of the Body Snatchers and multiple remakes.
+Finney's breakout success came in 1955 with The Body Snatchers, followed by a steady career as a novelist and short-story writer.
+The Body Snatchers (1955) was the basis for the 1956 movie Invasion of the Body Snatchers and multiple remakes.

 Another novel, Assault on a Queen (1959), became the film Assault on a Queen with Frank Sinatra as the leader of a gang that pulls a daring robbery of the RMS Queen Mary.

-Finney's 1959 short story, "The Love Letter," which appeared in The Saturday Evening Post was adapted in 1998 into the television movie The Love Letter, starring Campbell Scott and Jennifer Jason Leigh.
+Finney's 1959 short story "The Love Letter", which appeared in The Saturday Evening Post, was adapted in 1998 into the television movie The Love Letter, starring Campbell Scott and Jennifer Jason Leigh.

+His comedic novel Good Neighbor Sam (1963) was inspired by his early career in the advertising business; it was adapted into a 1964 film starring Jack Lemmon.